Published January 24, 2022

 Everyone in Italy now needs to show a 'Green Pass' to gain access to the following locations:

 The Green Pass is a way of proving that you have either been vaccinated, recently recovered from Covid-19 or have taken a negative test within the previous 48 hours (rapid antigen) or 72 hours (PCR).
+Limited activities can be accessed with just a negative test result, the vast majority requires proof of vaccination or recovery.

 If you take a test while in Italy, you will receive a code that will allow the results of that test to be validated, either in the app or printed out, regardless of whether you're an EU resident or not.

 You can only use the Green Pass if you have been vaccinated in the EU, have proof of recovery from an EU doctor or have taken a test in the EU.
-It has also been confirmed that proof of vaccination from the USA, UK, Canada, Israel and Japan, e.g. a US CDC vaccination card, or proof of recovery from within the last 6 months, will be accepted.
+It has also been confirmed that proof of vaccination from the USA, UK, Canada and Japan, e.g. a US CDC vaccination card, or proof of recovery from within the last 6 months, will be accepted.

 Note that there is no time restriction for when you were vaccinated, the 6 month window only applies to the certificate of recovery.